• About Us

 Michael Piker

 Mike grew up in New Orleans, Louisiana but spent his summers on the family farm in the Ozark Mountains of northern Arkansas where he developed his love of the outdoors.
 Upon graduating from the University of Arkansas with a BS in Mechanical Engineering, he took a field service position that included extensive travel across the western U.S, including Jackson.
 In 1996, after several years of power plants and industrial settings, he moved to Jackson to pursue a less stressful lifestyle in the outdoors.
 Mike is an avid cyclist who spent years racing his mountain bike and recently discovered how much fun riding can be without worrying about intervals and heart rate monitors.
-Mike works seasonally for FoP and heads up the Ambassador program to promote responsible pathway & trail use.
-In addition, he helps with trail construction/maintenance and miscellaneous pathway projects.
-Look for him out on the pathway talking to folks under the FoP tent or on the local trails riding his mountain bike with a chainsaw on his back.
+Mike works seasonally for FOP and coordinates the Memorial Bench Program and helps with trail construction/maintenance and miscellaneous pathway projects.
+Look for him on the local trails riding his mountain bike with a chainsaw on his back or putting the final touches a new pathway or trail bench.
 Email Mike >

 Nancy Weeks